bisqwit/that_terminal/README.md

 Note that on the first start, the terminal may be slow to start, because it rebuilds the cache for fonts.

+To build a debugging version, do `make term_debug`.
+To build a profiling version, do `make term_gprof`.
+To build a coverage testing version, do `make term_gcov`.

 __NOTE__: When compiling, you may get a “\__cur could be NULL” warning from the static analyzer of the compiler with reference to a vector<Cell>.
 This warning is bogus and should be ignored.